Obsolete Finnish units of measurement

+History

 Very few of these units are sometimes still used in everyday speech and even when buying and measuring things as shorthand for similar amounts in the metric system.
 For example, kappa (sometimes called isokappa) is still used at markets to measure exactly five liters of potatoes.
 When ordering firewood, some customers (and even dealers) use syli to refer to a cubic meter, but some old people use the term to refer to various much larger amounts of firewood.

-Most Finnish obsolete units of measurement were identical to Swedish units of measurement, including units of length being based on the Swedish "foot" (29.69 cm) that was defined in 1605, since Finland was part of Sweden from the Middle Ages to 1809, but later some Russian units were also used.
+Most Finnish obsolete units of measurement were identical to Swedish units of measurement, including units of length being based on the Swedish "foot" (29.69 cm) that was defined in 1605, since Finland was part of Sweden from the Middle Ages to 1809, but later some Russian units were also used in parallel throughout the 19th century.

-The measurements were first standardized by law in 1665 and were revised in 1735.
+The measurements were first standardized by law in 1665 and were revised in 1734.
 Before this, measurements often varied between towns.
 The king's bailiff in the town of Porvoo, for example, used two sets of measures: a big one for collecting tax in kind from the populace and a smaller set to remit the assets to the king, keeping the difference for himself.
 However, nowadays the proverb mitata Porvoon mitalla (to measure in Porvoo units) has a positive meaning of measuring in excess or generously.

-Certain units were standardized to the metric system in 1861, and Finland fully converted to the metric system in 1880.
+Certain units were standardized to the metric system in 1861, and Finland fully converted to the metric system in 1886.
+The metric system was legally optional from 1887 and compulsory from 1892.